 Addiction treatment specialists use the term “substance abuse” a lot.
-If you’re just looking into drug and alcohol problems, you could be wondering whether or not there is a substance abuse definition.
+If you are just looking into drug and alcohol problems, you could be wondering whether or not there is a substance abuse definition.
 Is there a series of signs or attributes that define substance abuse, or is it an umbrella term for people who misuse drugs or alcohol?
 The truth is, there is a proper definition of substance abuse, and if you learn what it is, you have a chance to save yourself or someone you love from substance abuse problems before they grow worse.
+Finding substance abuse treatment can ensure that you or your loved one can make a full recovery and see a better tomorrow.

 What Is The Substance Abuse Definition?